BabylonJS/OldDocumentationSite/content/How_To/Create_A_Game/page9.md

 ```
 What we're doing here is setting up the scene normally and adding a simple button to test going to the lose state.
 # Switching States
 Now that we have our scenes set up, how do we actually render and switch between them?!
-Within our [constructor](), we want to call [main]().
+Within the constructor of [App.ts](https://github.com/BabylonJS/SummerFestival/blob/master/src/app.ts), we want to call [main](https://github.com/BabylonJS/SummerFestival/blob/a0abccc2efbb7399820efe2e25f53bb5b4a02500/src/app.ts#L65).
 ## Main
 The main function is where we'll be setting up our state machine.
 ```javascript